2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention: Solution Approach

-\pref{fig:eval_solution_agg} presents the results of patched BBRv3 versus the original implementation, at 100 Mbps bottleneck bandwidth and for varying \acp{RTT} and timeslices.
-In general, we observed equivalent results for the BBRv1 (see Appendix) and v2 patches, with slight offsets regarding the CPU share thresholds.
-As shown, patched BBRv3 overcomes the throughput limitation reliably starting at 25\% CPU share for 1 ms timeslices, and at 40\% CPU share for 10 ms timeslices.
-In contrast, the original implementation needs at least 45\% and 70\% CPU shares, respectively, to achieve similarly high rates. \pref{fig:eval_solution_inflight} shows that patched BBRv3 compensates inflight deficits (below the green line at 1 \ac{BDP}) by increasing the pacing gain, and returns to the ProbeBW pacing\_gain, as long as the inflight volume is at least 1 \ac{BDP}.
+\paragraph{Performance Evaluation} \pref{fig:eval_solution_agg} presents the results of patched BBRv3 versus the original implementation, at 100 Mbps bottleneck bandwidth for varying \acp{RTT} and timeslices.
+As shown, the patch is able to effectively mitigate the problem by shifting the problematic conditions to smaller CPU shares.
+In particular, patched BBRv3 can fully use 100 Mbps starting at 25\% CPU share for 1 ms timeslices, and at 40\% CPU share for 10 ms timeslices.
+In contrast, the original implementation needs at least 45\% and 70\% CPU shares, respectively, to achieve similarly high rates. \pref{fig:eval_solution_inflight} shows that patched BBRv3 compensates inflight deficits (below the green line) by increasing the pacing gain, and returns to the normal pacing\_gain, as long as the inflight volume is at least 1 \ac{BDP}.
+The \ac{RTT} measurements (not shown) are close to propagation delay for most of the connection which reflects the $\alpha$BDP threshold of the patch.
+Sudden and steep propagation delay variations in the path can affect the \ac{BDP}-based deficit detection: while smaller increases ($<$30 ms) do not impact the patch's performance during CPU contention, larger jumps can lead to temporal dips in throughput which are recovered after a few seconds.

-Reusing BBR's high gain constant, it was to be expected that our patch can only solve the issue up to a certain point.
-This could be mitigated by using higher pacing\_gain during \ac{SCHEDULING}, but should be implemented with caution, as a further increase might affect fairness with other TCP flows.
-This trend is already suggested by comparing BBRv3 (2.77 high gain) with BBRv1 and v2 (2.89) where the patch lead to slightly better throughput at the lower end of the CPU share range.
+Reusing BBR's high gain constant and a threshold $\leq$ 1 BDP, it is not surprising that our patch can only mitigate the issue up to a certain point.
+Performance during \ac{SCHEDULING} could be further improved by using higher pacing\_gain and a higher deficit threshold $\alpha$, but should be implemented with caution in regards to fairness.
+Nevertheless, our evaluation indicates that increasing the pacing rate during inflight deficits is a promising approach to mitigate CPU-limited BBR throughput.
+In \pref{sec:real_kvm}, we will show that this insight still holds under real hypervisor scheduling conditions.

-Nevertheless, our evaluation shows that increasing the pacing rate during inflight deficits is a promising approach to mitigate CPU-limited BBR throughput.
-Since the deadline scheduling method was intentionally selected as a strict, non-flexible \ac{SCHEDULING} model, the impact of x\% CPU share under this model is expected to be more detrimental than x\% CPU shares scheduled by real-world hypervisors, which means that patched BBR is very likely to be even more successful in real-world \ac{SCHEDULING} scenarios.

-\textbf{Takeaway:} We identify the "Inflight Deficit" indicator, which signals that a host is CPU-limited when the amount of data inflight drops below 1 \ac{BDP} even though the socket is not app-limited.
-The advantages of Inflight Deficit are that it is coherent with BBR's 1 \ac{BDP} inflight goal~\cite{bbr_concept}, and easy to calculate based on simple socket metrics.
-These advantages facilitate integration into the BBR algorithm, so we proposed a patch which uses Inflight Deficit and increases the pacing\_gain parameter to BBR's "high gain" constant when CPU-limited throughput is detected.
-Our evaluation shows that the patch shifts the CPU-limited threshold to lower CPU shares, so that, \eg in the 10~ms case, BBRv3 can overcome the CPU-limited sending at a 40\% (before: 70\%) CPU share.